Quantum Mechanics in a Time-Asymmetric Universe: On the Nature of the Initial Quantum State: The Initial Projection Hypothesis

 In QSM, PH takes the form of \S 2.2 \#9.
 That is, the microstate (a wave function) starts in a particular low-dimensional subspace in Hilbert space (the PH-subspace).
 However, it does not pin down a unique microstate.
 There is still a continuous infinity of possible microstates compatible with the PH-subspace.

 It is plausible to think that, for PH to work as a successful explanation for the Second Law, it has to be on a par with other fundamental laws of nature.
 That is, we should take PH to be a law of nature and not just a contingent initial condition, for otherwise it might be highly unlikely that our past was in lower entropy and that our inferences to the past are reliable.
 Already in the context of a weaker version of PH, \cite{feynman2017character} suggests that the low-entropy initial condition should be understood as a law of nature.
 However, PH by itself is not enough.
 Since there are anti-thermodynamic exceptions even for trajectories starting from the PH-subspace, it is crucial to impose another law about a uniform probability distribution on the subspace.
 This is the quantum analog of what Albert (2000) calls the Statistical Postulate (SP).
-It corresponds to the Lebesgue measure we specified in \S 2.2 \#4.
+It corresponds to the measure $\mu$ we specified in \S 2.2 \#4.
 We used it to state the typicality statement in \#10.
 Barry Loewer calls the joint system---the package of laws that includes PH and SP in addition to the dynamical laws of physics---the Mentaculus Vision.\footnote{For developments and defenses of the nomological account of the Past Hypothesis and the Statistical Postulate, see \cite{albert2000time, LoewerCatSLaw, wallace2011logic, wallace2012emergent} and \cite{loewer2016mentaculus}.
 Albert and Loewer are writing mainly in the context of CSM.
 The Mentaculus Vision is supposed to provide a ``probability map of the world.''
 As such, it requires one to take the probability distribution very seriously.

-To be sure, the view that PH is nomological has been challenged.
-See, for example, \cite{sklar1995physics} and \cite{callender2004measures}.
-However, these arguments are no more threatening to IPH being a law than PH being a law.
+To be sure, the view that PH is nomologically fundamental has been debated.
+See discussions in \cite{price1997time, price2004origins}, and \cite{callender2004measures}.
+However, those challenges are no more threatening to IPH being a law than PH being a law.
 We will come back to this point after introducing IPH. }